 - Excessive computer or keyboard use.

-- Recent increases in work or sport training intensity, frequency or duration or a change in equipment.
+- Recent increases in work or sports training intensity, frequency or duration or a change in equipment.

 - Pain and tenderness on the outside of the elbow, which may spread down the arm to the fingers.

-- Pain aggravated by activities such as gripping objects, twisting tops off jars or door knobs and carrying heavy objects.
+- Pain is aggravated by activities such as gripping objects, twisting tops off jars or doorknobs and carrying heavy objects.

 The initial aim of treatment is to reduce associated pain and inflammation.
 Rest from aggravating activities is important.
 Treatment and management options include:

-- Physiotherapy- massage and mobilisations, ultrasound, ice therapy and stretches
+- Physiotherapy- massage and mobilisations, ultrasound, shockwave therapy, taping/bracing and dry needling acupuncture.

 - Development of a pain-free exercise program aimed at stretching and strengthening specific muscles around the elbow.